Głubczyce: Modern era

 After the Nazi seizure of power in 1933, the town hosted schools and training grounds for both the SS and the SA paramilitary forces, becoming the honorary centre of the Nazi Party in the Prussian Province of Upper Silesia.
 The town's synagogue was burned down in 1938, the same year as Kristallnacht.
-During World War II, the Germans operated three forced labour subcamps (E247, E376, E766) of the Stalag VIII-B/344 prisoner-of-war camp in the town.
-After the Vistula–Oder Offensive, on 18 March 1945, Red Army troops began a siege of the city, which was resisted by the 18th SS Panzergrenadier Division (Tank grenadiers) and the 371st Wehrmacht division.
-The siege ended on March 24, and the Soviet forces occupied the town.
+During World War II, the German Nazi government operated three forced labour subcamps (E247, E376, E766) of the Stalag VIII-B/344 prisoner-of-war camp in the town, and briefly, in January–March 1944, the Stalag 351 prisoner-of-war camp.
+In January 1945, a German-conducted death march of prisoners of the Auschwitz concentration camp and its subcamps passed through the town, and 50 prisoners of the Nazi prison in Bytom reached the town after a death march, and then were transported to Kłodzko.
+The population was mostly evacuated before the advancing Eastern Front, with some 500 people remaining, mostly women, children, elders and ill people, seeking shelter at a local monastery.
+After the Vistula–Oder Offensive, on 18 March 1945, Red Army troops began a siege of the town, which was resisted by the 18th SS Panzergrenadier Division (tank grenadiers) and the 371st Wehrmacht division.
+The siege ended on 24 March, and the Soviet forces occupied the town.
+Most of the women who sought shelter in the monastery were raped by Soviet soldiers.
 Approximately 40 percent of the town was destroyed in the siege or by Red Army troopers plundering in the first weeks of the occupation.

 After the Soviet occupation, the name of the town was changed to Głubczyce, a more modern version of its historic Polish name Głupczyce.
-The town was transferred, like most of Silesia, to the re-established Republic of Poland according to the 1945 Potsdam Agreement.
-Also in accordance to the Potsdam Agreement, the remaining German population was expelled.
+The town was transferred to the re-established Republic of Poland according to the 1945 Potsdam Agreement.

+After arrival of the Polish, an internment camp was created for the local populace.
+Those unable to work were immediately expelled to the remainder of Germany, others were forced to work for the Polish and the Soviets, before being expelled as well, in accordance to the Potsdam Agreement.

 New Polish settlers, some of whom refugees transferred from the Kresy in the Soviet-annexed former Polish eastern territories, made the town their home.
-Claims to the Głubczyce territory were raised by the Czechoslovak Republic, which even sent troops to the area in June 1945.
+Claims to the Głubczyce territory were raised by Czechoslovakia, which even sent troops to the area in June 1945.
 The border dispute around Głubczyce was eventually settled in 1958 with the Czechoslovak-Polish border agreement.
 The town became the seat of a Polish county, or powiat, in 1946.
 Głubczyce lost that distinction in 1975, but regained it in 1999.